transloadit/uppy/website/src/docs/aws-s3-multipart.md

 ### serverUrl: null

-The Uppy Companion URL to use for proxying calls to the S3 Multipart API.
+The Companion URL to use for proxying calls to the S3 Multipart API.

 ### createMultipartUpload(file)